dtao/PhilosopherDeveloper/source/posts/2018-10-18-information-intoxication.md

 "absorbing" the alcohol; at least, that's how we generally talk about it, though I have no real idea what's happening on a physiological level.
-In any case, it's very easy to get drunk when you haven't eaten recently because the amount of alcohol you might be accustomed to drinking on a "normal" night out will have a much greater effect on you than you're used to.
+In any case, it's very easy to get drunk when you haven't eaten recently because the amount of alcohol you might be accustomed to drinking on a normal night out will have a much greater effect on you than you're used to.

 The relationship between food and alcohol in the context I'm describing is one of proportionality.
 Ideally a small amount of alcohol is preceded by a medium-to-large amount of food.
-The alcohol provides a pleasant buzz, but the food acts as a buffer, protecting against some of the negative effects of the alcohol.
+The alcohol provides a pleasant buzz, while the food acts as a buffer, protecting against some of the negative effects of the alcohol.